Q-Fever

 In natural herds, Coxiella burnetii circulates between wild mammals, birds, and ticks.
 Domestic and farm animals become infected through excreta containing the pathogen, such as aborted material or milk, but tick feces can also play a role.
 Coxiellen can be transmitted from animals to humans by direct contact or through the respiratory tract by inhalation of dust or droplets containing Coxiella.

-Specialized information
+Specialist information

-The survival time of C. burnetii (Runge & Ganter 2008) is:
+The survival time of C. burnetii (Runge & Ganter 2008) is

-• in dust and wool at 20 °C storage 7-9 months, at 4 °C 1-2 years.
+- in dust and wool at 20 °C storage 7-9 months, at 4 °C 1-2 years

-• in butter and soft cheese at 20 °C 42 days
+- 42 days in butter and soft cheese at 20 °C

-• in meat at 4 °C one month
+- in meat at 4 °C one month

-• in raw milk at 4-6 °C 90-273 days
+- in raw milk at 4-6 °C 90-273 days

-• in dry milk at room temperature 40 months, at -20 °C 2 years, at +70 °C 15 sec, in 70 % ethanol 30 minutes
+- in dried milk at room temperature 40 months, at -20 °C 2 years, at +70 °C 15 seconds, in 70 per cent ethanol 30 minutes

 Transmission

-In natural herds, C. burnetii circulates between wild mammals, birds, and ticks.
-Ticks are reservoirs and an important vector, but not the main source of infection for livestock.
-Infected afterbirths following abortions in sheep and goats are considered the main source.
-Ticks remain infected for life and can also pass the pathogen on to their offspring.
-Two independent cycles of infection are distinguished: the first is a natural hearth infection involving ticks and wildlife, in which infections of domestic animals may occur.
-This infection cycle is linked to the presence of specific tick species.
-A cycle develops between larvae, nymphs, and rodents that, when adult ticks occur, affects larger host animals (e.g., deer, foxes, sheep, goats, and cattle).
-The spring and summer-autumn seasons are known as seasonal risk periods because of the host transitions of adult ticks.
-The second cycle is an arthropod-independent domestic cycle.
-The infectious chain among warm-blooded animals is maintained in this cycle without an intermediate host.
-Transmission occurs through abortive material, excreta, and feces; respiratory transmission through dust and droplet aerosols is also possible.
-In domestic animals, coxial spread can also occur passively via pathogen-containing tick feces (in fleece, identifiable by dark discoloration).
+There are two independent infection cycles: the first is a natural infection involving ticks and wild animals, during which domestic animals can become infected.
+This infection cycle is linked to the presence of certain tick species.
+A cycle develops between the larvae, nymphs and rodents which, when adult ticks appear, infects larger host animals (e.g. red deer, foxes, sheep, goats and cattle).
+Spring and the summer-autumn period are known as seasonal risk periods due to the host transitions of adult ticks.
+The second cycle is an arthropod-independent domestic animal cycle.
+The chain of infection among warm-blooded animals is maintained in this cycle without an intermediate host.
+Transmission occurs through abort material, excrement and faeces; transmission via the respiratory tract through dust and droplet aerosols is also possible.
+In pets, coxiella can also be spread passively via tick faeces containing the pathogen (in the fleece, recognisable by dark discolouration).

 Transmission to humans